nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 ### Raw numeric indices

-If the IndexType is Indextype_RawNumreic, it is describe by a set of spans on a 32-bit index range.
+If the IndexType is Indextype_RawNumeric, it is described by a set of spans on a 32-bit index range.

     Algorithm: Expanding a RawNumeric index.